Nathnael144/Data-Science-Methodology/Data Requirements.md

     Data Requirements

 Data Requirements in Data Science
+Data Requirements stage tasks include identifying the correct and necessary data content, data formats, and data sources for the specific analytical approach.

 - Emphasizes the analogy of cooking, where data is likened to ingredients necessary for a successful outcome.
 - Highlights the need to identify required data content, formats, and sources before data collection and preparation.